tarantool/doc/doc/book/admin/access_control.rst

 Minimum set of privileges in typical Tarantool scenarios
 --------------------------------------------------------------------------------

-This section provides a list of the minimum required privileges for the following typical Tarantool usage scenarios:
+This section provides a list of the minimum required privileges for the following typical Tarantool usage scenarios.

+Additional limitations and recommendations related to upgrading the ``crud`` module are described in the :ref:`Upgrading the crud module <admin-upgrades-crud>` section.

 .. _authentication-users_minimal_priv-crud_read_write: